amirgambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that creates an empty file called hello
+A script that adds execute permission to the owner of the file hello